cmszip/DATA601-FinalProject/README.md

 ## Motivation

-Buying a car can be one of the most stressful experiences in a person's life.
-There is a ton of information to weigh, salespeople will push and pressure you, and knowing you can easily be taken advantage of can make the experience a painful one.

-However, part of this problem stems from not having adequate information to objectively discern what is a fair deal.
-People should be able to determine if a given car is being listed at a fair price, and the author wants to provide a useful tool for people to be able to do that.
+What is the formula for a MLB team's success?
+Obviously, it's winning, because a team must win in order to become championship contenders.
+And obviously, winning is accomplished by scoring more runs than your opponent.
+But if you were a general manager of a baseball franchise, you would want to go beyond that to determine a more precise equation to field a consistently winning team.
+Then, based on this formula, a general manager should be able to determine a player's value in terms of contributing to a team's winning chances.

 ## Goals